digiscot/digiscot-website/pages/evolution/digital-pioneers/quarriers.md

 We also created step-by-step guides which were well used.
 We’re now creating Digital Champions across our teams and networks to support each other with digital more generally.

-We’ve been using <a target='_blank' href="https://www.skype.com/en/business/skype-for-business/">Skype for Business</a> for a number of months now and our training is ongoing.
+We’ve been using <a target='_blank' href="https://www.skype.com/en/business/skype-for-business/">Skype for Business</a> for some time now and our training is ongoing.
 We continue to adapt our support to meet the needs of our users.
 So far we’ve trained up over 20 carers and 40 staff.

 ### Who was involved?